All carers are provided with sufficient support to provide safe and appropriate placements for children and young people in care.

 They also have a management system and procedure for providing a 24-hour emergency support to the carers.
 This service is provided in collaboration with the Department for Child Protection (DCP).

-Once registered with an agency or service provider, they will assign a placement support worker to support foster carers in their role.
+Once registered with an agency or service provider, they will assign a placement support worker to support you in your role.

 Placement support workers will visit the carer’s home at least once every 8 weeks for support and supervision.